Holic75/Baldurs-gate-dnd-3.5/README.md

 Third level spells: starting from level 10 Assassin gets access to the following spells: Vampiric Touch, Non-Detection, Hold Person, Detect Illusions.
 Fourth level spells: starting from level 13 Assassin gets access to the following spells: Improved Invisibility, Free Action, Poison, Cloak of Fear.
 ```
-– Gets one bonus feat at levels 22 and 28.
 Disadvantages:
-– Do not receive Bonus Feats as trueclass thieves do.
+– Does not receive bonus feats at levels 4, 12, 20 and 25 as trueclass thieves do.
 – May only distribute 10 skill points per level among thieving skills (20 points at level 1)

 ### SWASHBUCKLER